larpchronicles/rules/chronicles-rulebook.md

 ### Concentration
 Concentration consists of being silent, not using skills or items, not running, and typically maintaining physical contact with something.
 Rest refers to a period of time in which a player does not use abilities or run.
 This is done to reset expended abilities or skills.
 More information about rest can be found in the Resting section.

+### Counts for Abilities or Skills
+Your feet must be planted during any n-count, unless the ability or effect explicitly states that the character is able to walk.
+This does not apply to Concentration abilities.
+See Concentration.
+Example:  Rapid Refit is an ability that requires a 5 second count, during which a character may not walk.
+Tap Reserves is an ability that requires 1 minute of Concentration, during which a character may walk.

 ### Critical Ability
 A character invoking a Critical ability is able to use the specified ability against a single target of their choice.
 They may continue to use the ability against that target until either the character completes a Rest, or the character invokes another Critical ability (against the same or another target).